 - other body part.3

-A person acts “maliciously” when he or she intentionally does a wrongful act.4
+You act “maliciously” when you intentionally do a wrongful act.4

-2. How can an attorney defend a person against these charges?
+2. How can an attorney defend me against these charges?

-Defense lawyers use different legal strategies to oppose charges under PC 597.
+Defense lawyers use different legal strategies to oppose charges under Penal Code 597.
 These include showing that:

-- the accused was not responsible for the animal’s care.
+- you were not responsible for the animal’s care.

-- the defendant lacked the means to properly care for the animal.
+- you lacked the means to properly care for the animal.

-California’s self-defense laws allow people to defend themselves if there is the danger of an imminent attack.5 These laws let people stand up to dangers posed by both:
+California’s self-defense laws allow you to defend yourself if there is the danger of an imminent attack.5 These laws let you stand up to dangers posed by both:

 - other people, and

-A valid defense, therefore, is that an accused wounded or killed an animal in defense of:
+A valid defense, therefore, is that you wounded or killed an animal in defense of:

 - another person, or